-The estimated fair value of the Company's long-term borrowings, using a market approach incorporating level 2 inputs such as quoted market prices for the same or similar issues, was \$5,346 at December 31, 2014 and \$3,645 at December 31, 2013.
+The estimated fair value of the Company's long-term borrowings, using a market approach incorporating level 2 inputs such as quoted market prices for the same or similar issues, was \$5,540 at December 31, 2015 and \$5,346 at December 31, 2014.

 The revolving credit facilities include provisions for letters of credit up to \$210 that reduce the amount of borrowing capacity otherwise available.
-At December 31, 2014, the Company's available borrowing capacity under the credit facilities was \$1,160, equal to the facilities' aggregate capacity of \$1,200 less \$40 of outstanding letters of credit.
+At December 31, 2015, the Company's available borrowing capacity under the credit facilities was \$1,157, equal to the facilities' aggregate capacity of \$1,200 less \$43 of outstanding letters of credit.
 The interest rate on the facilities can vary from LIBOR or EURIBOR plus a margin of 1.50% up to 2.00% based on the Company's total net leverage ratio.
-The term loans bear interest of LIBOR or EURIBOR plus 1.75% and the farm credit facility bears interest of LIBOR plus 2.00%.
 The revolving credit facilities and term loans contain financial covenants including an interest coverage ratio and a total net leverage ratio.